google/FluidNet/README.md

     - Run mantaflow to generate fluid data.
 2. Train the network in Torch7 (training takes about 1-2 days).
     - Train and validate the model.
-    - (optional) Run 3D example script we used to generate the videos from our paper.
+    - (optional) Run 3D example script to create videos from the paper.
     - (optional) Run 2D real-time demo.

 The limitations of the current system are outlined at the end of this doc.
 Please read it before even considering integrating our code.